 Only a judge can rule if a clause is deemed as abusive.
 In which case, the clause will be lodged in a special registry of abusive clauses.

-The following list is by no means a closed one, meaning I have only included the most frequently used ones:
+The following is by no means a closed list.
+I have only included the most frequent ones.

 This is when this nasty clause comes into play by which lenders secure themselves a minimum interest rate, a spread or financial cushion, which normally spans 3 – 4 pc.
 So even if the Euribor rate should fall below, you will still have to pay the said minimum interest rate.
 To put it simply, a fall in the Euribor rate will not benefit you, as you have a clause that locks up the minimum interest rate you pay a month and prevents you from paying less.
-In Spanish this clauses is known as “clausula suelo”.
+In Spanish this clauses is known as “cláusula suelo” (collar clause or tracking mortgage in English).
+You can read further on the matter in my article Mortgage Collar Clauses Revisited.

 On the other hand to be fair, lenders cap the top Euribor rate at an average of 10 – 11 pc.
 So even if the Euribor surpassed those levels you would only be forced to pay the said rate.
 But quite frankly, if the Euribor rate ever hits 11 pc, paying a high mortgage instalment will be the least of the problems in the Eurozone.
 For this reason, one should reasonably expect the Euribor rate to remain relatively low as opposed to high.
 Meaning this collar clause has a negative impact on consumers at large on the long run on taking a Spanish mortgage loan.
 Lenders reap the benefits of this clause however.
 Which is why it has been regarded as abusive by judges; it had been sneakily devised to be one-sided.
 It is like playing with loaded dices, lenders always win regardless of the outcome.